jonathanpab/dailyTrends/README.md

 - Adding module-alias library to allow to define custom path aliases for the project modules, instead of writing long relative paths
 - Create the endpoints that allow to create and get news to the feed

+### Adding scrappers to get news
+- Adding axios for requests (I tried to use got, but it requires change the style format to EMS) and cheerio for parse and find elements using jquery style
+- Adding scrapers for El mundo and El país, both inherit from BaseScraper that has common methods